WarrenPJ/post-it/README.md

+#Post It
-# A simple React.js post it note web app
+ A simple React.js post it note web app